Save the Soil and Water Conservation District!

 Check the category “Parks and Recreation”.

-Write a comment in the “general budget comments” box demanding that Metro Council fully fund the Soil and Water Conservation District and the County Extension Agency.
+Write a comment in the “general budget comments” box demanding that Metro Council fully fund the Soil and Water Conservation District.

 Call your Council Member